mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 This is stripped version of the array produced after parsing the [sample Angular project](https://github.com/mgechev/ng-dd-bundled).
 There are several important things to notice:

 - The array contains the routes from our definitions.
 This means that the parameterized routes look the way we define them in the source code.
-- Each array element has a `modulePath` property which points to the entry point of the JavaScript chunk which will to be loaded when the user navigates to the given `path`.
+- Each array element has a `modulePath` property which points to the entry point of the JavaScript chunk which will be loaded when the user navigates to the given `path`.
 - Each element also has a `parentModulePath`.
 This is the entry point of the chunk which contains the actual route definition.
-For non-lazy routes the `modulePath` will have the same value as the `parentModulePath`.
+For non-lazy routes, the `modulePath` will have the same value as the `parentModulePath`.

 You can find the Angular and the React parsers of `@mlx/parser` [here](https://github.com/mgechev/mlx/tree/master/packages/parser) <sup>[10]</sup>.

 Both parsers perform static analysis.
 The Angular parser uses an abstraction on top of the Angular compiler - [ngast](https://github.com/mgechev/ngast) <sup>[11]</sup>.
-For now, the React parser, relies on a lot of conventions.
+For now, the React parser relies on a lot of conventions.
 It's built on top of TypeScript.

 ## `@mlx/clusterize`

 The final package that we're going to cover is the clusterization algorithm.
 As input, it accepts:

-- `bundleGraph: Graph` - a weighted bundle page graph which is result of the transformation of the weighed page graph.
+- `bundleGraph: Graph` - a weighted bundle page graph which is the result of the transformation of the weighed page graph.
 - `modules: Module[]` - since the `bundleGraph` can represent only a partial part of the entire application (because of limited information from Google Analytics, for example), we need the entry points of the lazy-loaded chunks and their parents to be provided separately.
 That's the `modules` argument.
-- `n: number` - `n` is the minimum number of chunks that we want to get in the end of the clusterization algorithm.
+- `n: number` - `n` is the minimum number of chunks that we want to get at the end of the clusterization algorithm.

 Once this information is available, the clusterization algorithm will:

 1. Try to find the connected components in the `bundleGraph`.
-2. In case the connected components are more than the minumum, the algorithm will return them.
+2. In case the connected components are more than the minimum, the algorithm will return them.
-3. In case the connected components are less than the minimum, the algorithm will find the edge with smallest weight, and subtract it from all other edges.
+3. In case the connected components are less than the minimum, the algorithm will find the edge with the smallest weight, and subtract it from all other edges.
 4. After that the algorithm will go back to step 1. and repeat the procedure until it finds a clusterization of the graph satisfying `n`.

 For finding the connected components in the graph, the current implementation uses [Tarjan's algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm)<sup>[12]</sup>.

 # Conclusion

+In this blog post, we introduced the idea of data-driven chunk clusterization and pre-fetching.
+We explained how we can apply it by consuming aggregated data from one of the most popular services for web application analysis - Google Analytics.

+After we looked at a brief introduction to graph theory and the probability theory, we introduced a few concepts, including navigation graph, page graph, and bundle page graph.
+Stepping on this solid foundation we explained the implementation of data-driven clusterization at `@mlx`.

 1. https://www.thinkwithgoogle.com/marketing-resources/experience-design/mobile-page-speed-load-time/
 2. https://blog.hubspot.com/marketing/page-load-time-conversion-rates